Gurvinder-Singh02/Auth-express-jwt-object/README.md

 # Auth-express-jwt-html

-Simplified Express app with jwt verification with a simplest frontend you can use postman also
+Simplified Express app with jwt verification with a simplest frontend you can use postman also data is stored in js object on the server

 ## Features
 - **Sign Up**: Register users